kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 BrowserSync watches only my asset files, in order that my browser won’t reload like hell, everytime Jekyll creates one file.
 I will later write one task, which reloads the Browser one time after the Jekyll build is complete.

 ## Conclusion
 This concludes the 2nd part of my series *Introduction to Gulp.js*.
-We learned how to install Gulp.js, how to write a Gulp task, run other tasks and set up a development server with BrowserSync.
+We learned how to install Gulp.js, how to write a Gulp.js task, run other tasks and set up a development server with BrowserSync.